cogini/elixir-deploy-template/README.md

     Host web-server
         HostName 123.45.67.89

-For larger projects, we normally maintain the list of servers in a `ssh.config` file in the repo.
-See `ansible/ansible.cfg`.
+For projects with lots of servers, we normally maintain the list of servers in a `ssh.config` file in the repo.
+See `ansible/ansible.cfg` for config.

 ### Deploy the app